kardianos/govendor/DESIGN.md

 ### Version spec

-Versions in the package-spec are a special prefix matching that checks vcs branches then tags.
+Versions in the package-spec are a special prefix matching that checks vcs branches and tags.
 When "version = v1" then the following would all match: v1.4, v1.8, v1.12.
 The following would *not* match: v10, foo-v1.4, v1-40